 Unfortunately Socialbakers doesn’t provide the same type of information on other social networks like Twitter or Google+.
 For that we have to look elsewhere, but trustworthy statistics are hard to find here.

+There are some new statistics available from Globalwebindex, who interviews 130,000 people globally to hear about their social media behaviour.
+They claim that Twitter is the fastest growing platform and the most active users are based in Hong Kong and the US, followed by Russia, China and Italy.
+They also claim that Google+ is the second biggest social network now.
 You can find the chart on that here, but I have to note that these numbers do not seem very reliable for several reasons.
 One is that they have a small amount of people they are asking.
 Secondly they seem to be missing data from the far East and thirdly: asking people about their behaviour will not give you accurate information, not everyone will answer the same as they actually behave, so beware with these numbers and do some more research if you decide to target a specific country:

 So what can these numbers actually tell us?
 Well that depends.
 It depends on your goals and focus off course.
 Where is your target audience located.
 But if you are looking to broaden your target audience into other countries it will be interesting to look beyond the countries you are already targeting.
 There might be a world of opportunities you’ve missed.